sachie/react-quickstart/README.md

 **Note: `npm` or `npm run` can be used instead of `yarn` if preferred** &nbsp;

 - **`yarn start`** - Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
+The page or component will reload when you make edits.

 - **`yarn test`** - Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the React documentation on [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 - **`yarn test:no-watch`** - Runs tests without watch mode.
 Is used for the pre-push git hook, and can be used with continuous integration.